What is We Can Talk?

 How does We Can Talk work?

-We Can Talk co-produced with hospital staff, mental health experts and children and young people with lived experience of presenting to hospital in a mental health crisis, an evidenced-based educational competency framework in children and young people’s mental health.
+We Can Talk co-produced with hospital staff, mental health experts and children and young people with lived experience of presenting to hospital in a mental health crisis, against an evidenced-based educational competency framework in children and young people’s mental health based on the We Can Talk principles.
 We then created our We Can Talk Core Curriculum training, which is designed to improve the knowledge, skills and confidence of any member of staff (from porter to paediatrician) who see children and young people in their role.
 This may be in their clinical or non-clinical positions whilst working in paediatric or adult hospital settings.

 For those organisations who are not yet part of the We Can Talk family, staff can still access training to improve their knowledge, skills and confidence in supporting young people in mental health crisis by completing the We Can Talk fundamentals of compassionate care learning module by signing up for a free account.
 This training has been accessed by more than 15,000 people and shortlisted for the 2021 Royal College of Nursing awards, Nursing Times Awards and Nursing Times Workforce Awards.

 The impact of We Can Talk